orensimple/trade-db/README.md

     id            varchar(36)                         not null,
     account_id    varchar(36)                         not null,
     instrument_id varchar(36)                         not null,
-    type          text                                not null comment 'type of order, for example: buy, sell (for simplicity, I did not put it in the directory)', price         decimal                             not null comment 'the price at which the user wants to purchase the instrument', volume        int                                 not null comment 'number of lots', status        text                                null comment 'order status, for example: completed, canceled (for simplicity, I did not put it into the directory)', created_at    timestamp default CURRENT_TIMESTAMP not null,
+    type          varchar(64)                         not null comment 'type of order, for example: buy, sell (for simplicity, I did not put it in the directory)', price         decimal                             not null comment 'the price at which the user wants to purchase the instrument', volume        int                                 not null comment 'number of lots', status        varchar(64)                         null comment 'order status, for example: completed, canceled (for simplicity, I did not put it into the directory)', created_at    timestamp default CURRENT_TIMESTAMP not null,
     updated_at    timestamp                           null,
     constraint orders_order_id_uindex